jeanjun/jum/README.md

-# jum
+# Jum

-🖼️ 🔍 A library that enables natural image zoom in/out gestures
+🖼️ 🔍 Jum is a library that enables natural image zoom in/out gestures.

 ## Setup and Running
 ```bash